Seoul, Korea

 Expats, digital nomads and retirees living in Seoul responded:

 "Expats and digital nomads generally like the following aspects of living in Seoul: 1.
 High-speed internet: Seoul has some of the fastest and most reliable internet connections in the world, making it an ideal place for digital nomads who rely on the internet for work.
 2. Public transportation: Seoul has an extensive and efficient public transportation system, including buses, subways, and taxis, making it easy to get around the city.
 3. Food: Korean cuisine is diverse and delicious, with a wide variety of dishes to suit all tastes.
 There are also many international restaurants in Seoul, catering to expats and tourists.
 4. Safety: Seoul is considered a safe city with low crime rates, making it a comfortable place for expats and digital nomads to live and work.
 5. Cultural experiences: Seoul offers a rich cultural experience, with numerous historical sites, museums, and galleries to explore.
 There are also many festivals and events throughout the year.
 6. Shopping: Seoul is a shopper's paradise, with a wide range of shopping options, from traditional markets to high-end department stores and trendy boutiques.
 7. Nightlife: The city has a vibrant nightlife scene, with numerous bars, clubs, and entertainment venues to suit all tastes.
 However, there are also some aspects of living in Seoul that expats and digital nomads may dislike: 1.
 Language barrier: While many people in Seoul speak English, the language barrier can still be a challenge, particularly when dealing with government offices or local businesses.
 2. Air pollution: Seoul has a problem with air pollution, particularly during the spring and winter months, which can be a concern for those with respiratory issues or who are sensitive to poor air quality.
 3. High cost of living: Seoul can be an expensive city to live in, with high housing costs and prices for everyday items.
 4. Work culture: The work culture in Korea can be quite intense, with long hours and a strong emphasis on hierarchy.
 This may be difficult for some expats to adjust to.
 5. Lack of green spaces: While there are some parks and green spaces in Seoul, the city is densely populated and can feel quite crowded and concrete-heavy.
 6. Cultural differences: Some expats may find it challenging to adapt to certain cultural differences, such as the importance of age and hierarchy in social situations, or the concept of saving face.
-7. Limited job opportunities: For those looking to work in Seoul, job opportunities may be limited, particularly for those who do not speak Korean or have specialized skills," commented one expat who moved to Seoul, Korea.
+7. Limited job opportunities: For those looking to work in Seoul, job opportunities may be limited, particularly for those who do not speak Korean or have specialized skills," said one expat.

 Get Quote